dhbridge/curriculum/source/modules/2014-09-19-module07-functionsandloops.markdown

 Save and run your script.

 We have made great progress!
 We now have two functions to handle making the query and saving the results, but we are still only working with one "page" of search results at a time.
 In the next module, we will add yet another kind of loop in order to move through the different pages.

+### Group Challenge

+Break out the paper and pencils.
+Work as a group to create a diagram or metaphor for a "for loop".
+What are some of the advantages of using a loop to process a set of data?

 ### What We Learned